halfflat/tinyopt/README.md

 * `single` — This option will be checked at most once, and then ignored for the remainder of option processing.
 * `mandatory` — Throw an exception if this option does not appear in the command line arguments.
 * `exit` — On successful parsing of this option, stop any further option processing and return `nothing` from `run()`.
+* `stop` — On successful parsing of this option, stop any further option processing but return saved options as normal from `run()`.

 These enum values are all powers of two and can be combined via bitwise or `|`.

+When to use `exit`, and when to use `stop`? `exit` is intended to describe the situation where the program should not proceed further with normal processing; a standard use case for `exit` is for `--help` options, which should cause the program to exit after printing help text. `stop`, on the other hand, is used for options that indicate that no further special argument processing should be performed; this corresponds to the common convention of `--` on the command line indicating that all remaining arguments should be interpreted as command line options.

 #### Specifying an option